crushlovely/exceptionally_beautiful/README.md

 ## What You Get

-Exceptionally Beautiful will handle any three-digit status code you throw at it.
+Exceptionally Beautiful can handle any three-digit status code you throw at it.
 It comes with translation data for the following common errors:

 | Code |         Error         |
 |------|:---------------------:|